 The Non-Voting Common is a newly created class of non-voting stock of RGA and no public market currently exists for such stock.
 The public offering price for the Non-Voting Common was determined through negotiations between RGA and representatives of the Underwriters and may not be indicative of the market price for the Non-Voting Common following the Offering.
-See "Underwriting".
-Although application has been made for the Non-Voting Common to be listed on the NYSE, upon official notice of issuance, there can be no assurance that an active trading market will develop after the Offering or, if developed, that such a market will be sustained.
-It also is possible that the Non-Voting Common will trade at prices that differ from those of the Voting Common.
+See "Underwriting" for a discussion of factors considered in determining the public offering price.
+Although the Non-Voting Common has been approved for listing on the NYSE, upon official notice of issuance, there can be no assurance that an active trading market will develop after the Offering or, if developed, that such a market will be sustained.
+It also is likely that the Non-Voting Common will trade at prices that differ from those of the Voting Common.
 If the Voting Common were to trade at a premium to the Non-Voting Common, subsequent issuances of Non-Voting Common, instead of Voting Common, in connection with a public or private offering, an acquisition or other transaction could have a greater dilutive effect on stockholders because such an acquisition or transaction would require more shares to deliver the same aggregate value.
-To minimize dilution of voting Common than Voting Common in the future to raise equity, finance acquisitions or fund employee benefit plans.
+To minimize dilution of voting power to existing stockholders, RGA may be more likely to issue shares of Non-Voting Common than Voting Common in the future to raise equity, finance acquisitions or fund employee benefit plans.